 - (1) Form 2A.
-Upon receipt of an Oil and Gas Location Assessment, Form 2A, the Director shall, as provided by Rule 303.e, determine if the application is complete and, if so, post such Form 2A on the Commission's website.
-The Commission shall provide concurrent electronic notice of such posting to the relevant Local Governmental Designee and Colorado Parks and Wildlife (where consultation is triggered pursuant to Rule 306.c) and the Colorado Department of Public Health and Environment (where consultation is triggered pursuant to Rule 306.d).
-The website posting shall clearly indicate: - A. The date on which the Form 2A was posted; - B. The date by which public comments must be received to be considered; - C. The address(es) to which the public may direct comments; and - D. Where the proposed Oil and Gas Location is covered by an accepted Comprehensive Drilling Plan, directions for review of the Plan.
+Upon receipt of an Oil and Gas Location Assessment, Form 2A, the Director shall, as provided by Rule 303.he, determine if the application is complete and, if so, post such Form 2A on the Commission's website.
+The Commission shall provide concurrent electronic notice of such posting to the relevant Lłocal Ggovernmental Ddesignee (LGD) and the Colorado Division of Wildlife (where consultation is triggered pursuant to Rule 306.c) and the Colorado Department of Public Health and Environment (where consultation is triggered pursuant to Rule 306.d).
+The website posting shall clearly indicate: - A. The date on which the Form 2A was posted;

-- (2) Form 2.
+- B. The date by which public comments must be received to be considered; - C. The address(es) to which the public may direct comments; and - D. Where the proposed Oeil and Ggas Location is covered by an accepted Comprehensive Drilling Plan, directions for review of the Plan. - (2) Form 2.
 If an Application for Permit-to-Drill, Form 2, is concurrently filed with a Form 2A, that fact shall be noted in the posting provided herein.
-If a Form 2 is subsequently filed, only a summary notice of such filing, indicating that a Form 2A covering the well has been previously accepted or approved, shall be posted, with concurrent notice to the Local Governmental Designee and, where consultation with one of those agencies is triggered, the Colorado Parks and Wildlife or Colorado Department of Public Health and Environment. - 305.c.
+If a Form 2 is subsequently filed, only a summary notice of such filing, indicating that a Form 2A covering the well has been previously accepted or approved, shall be posted, with concurrent notice to the local governmental designee and, where consultation with one of those agencies is triggered, the Colorado Division of Parks and Wildlife or Colorado Department of Public Health and Environment. - c.
 Completeness determination and comment period notifications.
-Upon receipt of a completeness determination from the Director, an Operator shall notify the persons specified herein of their opportunity to meet with the Operator pursuant to Rule 306 and submit written comments about the proposed Oil and Gas Location to the Director, the LGD, and the Operator, and shall provide information about the Oil and Gas Location as follows: - (1) Oil and Gas Location Assessment Notice ("OGLA Notice"). - A. Parties to be noticed: - i.
+Upon receipt of a completelness determination from the Director, an Operator shall notify the persons herein specified of their opportunity to meet with the Operator pursuant to Rule 306 and submit written comments about the proposed Oil and Gas Location to the Director, the LGD, and the Operator, and shall provide information about the Oil and Gas Location as follows: - (1) Oil and Gas Location Assessment Notice ("OGLA Notice"). - A. Parties to be noticed: - i.
 Surface Owners; - ii.
-Owners of all Building Units within the Exception Zone Setback; and - Owners of surface property within five hundred (500) feet of the proposed Oil and Gas Location, for proposed Oil and Gas Locations not subject to Rule 318A or 318B.
+Owners of all Building Units within the Exception Zone Setback; and - iii.
+Owners of surface property within five hundred (500) feet fo the proposed Oil and Gas Location, for proposed Oil and Gas Locations not subject to Rule 318A or 318B.

-The operator may rely on the tax records of the assessor for the county in which the affected lands are located to identify the persons entitled to receive the OGLA Notice.
+The operator may rely on the tax records of the assessor for the county in which the affected lands are located to identify the persons entitled to received the OGLA Notice.